Perhaps one

 awareness and level the playing field by getting Industry leaders with

-As an Owner, the decisions about your horse’s health,
+an owner, the decisions about your horse’s health,

-That's why, it is important to discuss the veterinary procedures with your Trainer,
+why, it is important to discuss the veterinary procedures with your

 |